GlobedGD/argon-server/docs/client-api.md

 * `method` - string, the chosen authentication method by the server.
 See the [Authentication methods](#authentication-methods) section for more information.
 * `id` - integer, value depends on the authentication method
+* `challengeId` - integer, unique challenge ID that must be sent in the verification request
 * `challenge` - integer, is a random challenge value
 * `ident` - string, server identification, not related to the specific challenge